rackerlabs/technical-blog/_posts/2020-04-15-announcing-the-launch-of-armor-anywhere.md

 - Include and integrate telemetry from additional cloud-native sources to produce an increased security outcome with minimal overhead.
-- Have Rackspace manage events and alerts to drive better outcomes around business requirements.
+- Have Rackspace manage events and alerts to drive better outcomes around security and business requirements.
 - Add or subtract tools based on your needs to take advantage of technological innovation and future mix-and-match capabilities.

-<a class="cta teal" id="cta" href="https://www.rackspace.com/managed-security-services">Learn more about Rackspace Managed Security Services</a>
+<a class="cta teal" id="cta" href="https://www.rackspace.com/lp/armor-anywhere">Learn more about Armor Anywhere</a>

 Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.